nikitavoloboev/data/focusing/rules.md

 - Data that is not backed up is lost data.
 Automate backups.

 ## Trello
-- Share boards publically that contain no sensitive or private information.
+- Share boards publicly that contain no sensitive or private information.
 - Order of importance for cards: __Watching__ -> __Next__ -> __Important__ -> No label.
 - Add links to wiki or [curated lists](https://github.com/learn-anything/curated-lists#readme) over adding them to Trello where appropriate.